dziodzi/test-assigment-cst/README.md

 <img src="https://ie.wampi.ru/2022/09/23/IZOBRAZENIE_2022-09-23_122406181.png" alt="IZOBRAZENIE_2022-09-23_122406181.png" border="0">

++ LCS is a sequence of pseudorandom numbers obeying the law written above.
+According to the formula, it is possible to make a system of three equations for numbers from the condition.

 ## How it works?

 + Three pairwise differences of neighboring elements are made from a given sequence: